-2. It is recommended that the Council approves the proposed Capital Investment Strategy.
+2. It is recommended that the Council approves the updated Capital Investment Strategy.

-BACKGROUND
+BACKGROUND AND REPORT

-- 3. In January 2016 Audit Scotland produced a report entitled "Major Capital Investment in Councils Follow Up".
-This was a follow up on their 2013 report on good practice with regard to major capital investment in Councils. - 4.
-A copy of the main recommendations from the 2016 report is attached (Appendix 1).
+3. In January 2016 Audit Scotland produced a report entitled "Major Capital Investment in Councils - Follow Up".
+This was a follow up on their 2013 report on good practice with regard to major capital investment in Councils.
+A key recommendation arising from this report was that Council's should have in place a long term Capital Investment Strategy.